Catholic Church in China: People's Republic of China

 During the Chinese Civil War, Pope Pius XII forbade Chinese Catholics from joining the Chinese Communist Party (CCP) or participating in its activities.

 In summer of 1949, CCP forces captured the Nationalist capital, Nanjing.
 The Nationalist government retreated to Guangzhou.
 Although most of the diplomatic corps in Nanjing also went to Guangzhou, the papal ambassador (the internuncio) remained in Nanjing.
 Pius XII instructed all Chinese bishops to remain in place.
 Veteran religious personnel were also encouraged to remain in place but seminarians were encouraged to leave and continue their studies in environments deemed more politically stable.
+The Vatican issued decrees prohibiting Catholics from cooperating with Communists or reading Communist literature.

 In 1950, the Holy See stated that participation in certain CCP-related organizations would result in excommunication from the Church.
 In response, initiatives including Fr.
 Wang Liangzuo's "Guangyuan Declaration of Catholic Self-Reformation" gained support from Chinese Catholics.
 In turn, apostolic nuncio Antonio Riberi circulated a letter denouncing such proposed reforms, and in March 1951 Fr.
 Li Weiguang and a group of 783 priests, nuns, and lay Catholics signed a declaration opposing what they viewed as Vatican interference and Western imperialism.

+Riberi organised the Legion of Mary, a group of Catholic activists from among the elites, in opposing the PRC.
 Chinese authorities arrested Riberi on allegations of colluding with American intelligence and false accusations of participating in a plot to kill Chairman of the Chinese Communist Party Mao Zedong.
 Under police guard, Riberi was deported to British Hong Kong.

 China broke off diplomatic relations with the Holy See in 1951.
 The CCP framed these actions in terms of Chinese Catholics reclaiming their church in the context of broader opposition to Western imperialism.

 In the 1950s, Shanghai was the major site of Catholic opposition to China's religious policies.

 Foreign missionaries were accused of being foreign agents, ready to turn the country over to imperialist forces.
 The Holy See reacted with several encyclicals and apostolic letters, including Cupimus Imprimis, Ad Apostolorum principis, and Ad Sinarum gentem.

 In 1955, the Chinese government arrested dozens of Catholic clerics and laity in Shanghai (most notably Bishop Ignatius Kung Pinmei) and prosecuted them as the "Kung Pinmei counterrevolutionary clique" for activities the government deemed counterrevolutionary.